From the Website of INQUIRER

 * * *

 Sometimes, this column inadvertently becomes a forum for people trying to get back at others for personal reasons.
+This columnist does not condone such behavior, especially from persons I know.

 An acquaintance of mine reported last week that a certain Nap Magno was impersonating an agent of the National Bureau of Investigation (NBI) and liaison officer of the agency at the Department of Foreign Affairs (DFA).